 The next time you are inclined to seek scapegoats, stupid slogans, and simplistic “solutions” for complex educational issues, please keep this fact in mind: Schools and teachers, both individually and collectively, are not the problem.

 Now, I may be preaching to the choir on a blog dedicated to educators and parents, but sometimes we too need to see past the rhetoric and remember that schools and teachers are the crucial components in ensuring that every single child, regardless of their challenges or charms, receives the appropriate nurture and education necessary to become capable, conscientious, contented adults.

 On the other hand, I may be striking a nerve of some with my purposely provocative title.
-Please hear me out and see if in the end any disagreements you may have with this article are more about semantics than substance.
+Please first hear me out, and see if in the end any disagreements you may have with this article and its title are more about semantics than substance.

-If you are seeking blame, the real culprits in the often intentional corrupting of kids and the tarnishing of their once-bright futures are political paternalism, poverty, the systematic undermining of public schools, and an omnipresent media that glamorizes and numbs children to violence, materialism, narcissism, hypersexulaity, and anti-intellectualism.
+If you are seeking blame for why too many kids face more obstacles than opportunities, you must look far beyond the schoolhouse door.
+The real culprits in the often intentional corrupting of kids and the tarnishing of their once-bright futures are likely to be political paternalism, poverty, the systematic undermining of public schools, and an omnipresent media that glamorizes and normalizes violence, materialism, narcissism, hypersexulaity, and anti-intellectualism.

 Our schools are actually one of the few places that continuously strive to counter all that external negativity and neglect.
 They should be the havens where every student finds an abundance of sensitivity and support, passion and purpose, as well as scholarship and success.